|Year of offer||2019|

 Dates & times

 Principal coordinator Sharon Klieve Mode of delivery On Campus — Parkville Contact hours 15 days of practicum experience and 18 hours of lectures and workshops.
+This availability are for students undertaking Domestic Placement as part of the subject.
 Total time commitment 170 hours Pre teaching requirements During the pre-teaching period, students should review materials on the LMS Teaching period 24 August 2019 to 20 October 2019 Last self-enrol date 4 September 2019 Census date 13 September 2019 Last date to withdraw without fail 11 October 2019 Assessment period ends 8 November 2019

 August contact information